Arunasapireddi/Arunasapireddi/README.md

-- 👋 Hi, I’m @Arunasapireddi
+- 👋 Hi, I’m @Arunasapireddi.
-- 👀 I’m interested in front development
+- 👀 I’m interested in front development.
 - 🌱 I’m currently learning Html, css and javascript.
 - 💞️ I’m looking to collaborate on things to slove in coding.